sspsk/floating-point-add/README.md

 #
 This is an algorithm for adding  two 16bit floating point numbers in c and assembly.
 Project for the second semester in my university.
+There are only the functions and not the whole project.